Preventative Dental Care

 To get the most benefit out of flossing, you’ll want to make sure you’re flossing in the correct way.
 At your next dental appointment, ask your dentist for a quick flossing demonstration to make sure you’re getting the full benefit from using this tool.

 Visit Your Dentist

 You should see your dentist at least once per year for an exam to check for any problems in the teeth or gums.
-If you’re at a high risk for dental problems, you’ll likely benefit from more frequent dental visits.
-If you’re at a low risk for dental problems, you may see the same benefits from only one cleaning per year.
+If you’re at high risk for dental problems, you’ll likely benefit from more frequent dental visits.
+If you’re at low risk for dental problems, you may see the same benefits from only one cleaning per year.
 Dental cleanings and exams allow dentists to identify problems and take care of them right away.